 So, I passed.

-Instead, we ordered arctic char (it’s the nigiri to the left of the rolls shown below).
+Instead, we ordered arctic char (it’s the nigiri with orange-colored flesh on the far left).
 It’s like a cross between salmon and trout and is subtle and mild.
 It’s my new favorite fish.

 LESSON #4: Listen More

 After working as an academic adviser and a career counselor for almost two decades, the most important skill I learned was to listen more than I spoke.
 For some reason, it’s thought that people in helping positions (doctors, psychologists, career counselors, advisers, social workers, etc.) should speak well and that it’s one of the MAIN strengths you need to help people one-to-one all day long.
 After several years working in higher education, I realized it was the other way around.
 The people who are the BEST at helping others are the ones who listen the most and speak the least.

 I like to talk so it was a hard lesson to learn, but over time, and through practicing over many years with many different students, I got better and better at it.
 How could I tell?
 My students and clients were more successful.
 Faster.
 And, they told me so.